 This includes relevant business and industry experience, financial management experience and corporate governance knowledge.
-The matrix below sets out the mix of skills and diversity that the Board currently has and/or is looking to achieve in its membership.
+The matrix below sets out the mix of skills and diversity that the Board currently has and/or is seeking to achieve in its membership.

-Strategic priorities/areas Skills matrix General industry and sector experience Business strategy Manufacturing and operations Building products and materials Understanding of manufacturing technology requirements, product development, emerging technologies and innovation Customer and market insights Sales strategies, including identification of risks and opportunities International experience relevant to the Group's operations and expansion plans, with a focus on regions where the Group primarily operates (North America, Europe and Asia Pacific) Understanding of the Group's key distribution channels Governance and Company oversight Board experience, including listed companies Corporate governance and regulatory compliance Stakeholder relations Workplace health and safety Understanding of capital and debt markets Social responsibility and sustainability Remuneration frameworks and human resources Succession planning Financial acumen and reporting
+Strategic priorities/areas Skills matrix General industry and sector experience Business strategyManufacturing and operationsBuilding products and materials Understanding of manufacturing technology requirements, product development, emerging technologies and innovation Customer and market insights Sales strategies, including identification of risks and opportunities International experience relevant to the Group's operations and expansion plans, with a focus on regions where the Group primarily operates (North America, Europe and Asia Pacific) Understanding of the Group's key distribution channels Governance and Company oversight Board experience, including listed companies Corporate governance and regulatory compliance Stakeholder relations Workplace health and safety Understanding of capital and debt markets Social responsibility and sustainability Remuneration frameworks and human resources Succession planning Financial acumen and reporting

 The Board is committed to reviewing the performance of Non-Executive Directors and the Board as a whole.
 Annually, the Board, through the Nomination and Remuneration Committee, undertakes a performance evaluation of directors, Board Committees, the CEO and the Board itself.
-In 2020, the review involved an evaluation by an independent firm specialising in providing board assessment and review services.
-The report received contained recommendations to enhance Board performance under three key topics: strategic engagement, evolving Board capability and succession planning.
-The Board has implemented recommendations contained in that review.
-The latest review was undertaken during May 2022 using a comprehensive, externally managed online platform.
-The results of this review indicate that the Board and Committees are operating effectively and confirmed the continuing progress being made following implementation of the 2020 recommendations.
+The latest review was undertaken during May 2023 using a comprehensive, externally managed online platform.
+The results of this review indicate that the Board and Committees are operating effectively.